amit2273/CurrencyConverter/readme.md

 ## 🧱 Project Structure

-currencyconverter/
+Revidd/
 ├── app/ # Main application module (hosts the MainActivity) ├── data/ # Implements repository interfaces, handles API + local db ├── domain/ # Contains business models and use case interfaces └── presentation/
-└── feature-currencyConverter/ # Feature module (Compose UI, ViewModel, DI)
+└── feature-consumption/ # Feature module for consumption.
+All Video consumption should land here but for now its all in app due to time constraints (Compose UI, ViewModel, DI)

 # Unit Tests
-Unit tests are written in domain, data and presentations feature module(feature-currencyConverter))
+Unit tests not written yet

 # Android Studio Version Used
 Android Studio Narwhal | 2025.1.1 Patch 1